KrailOrg/krail/docs/tutorial01.md

 It is also assumed that you will be using Git for version control, and have it installed.

-If you want to skip a step, or just re-create something later, this Tutorial is available on Github - at the end of every section you'll see a stage "Download from Github"
+If you want to skip a step, or just re-create something later, this Tutorial is available on GitHub - at the end of every section you'll see a stage "Download from GitHub"

 ## Create a build file